lizbur10/lizbur10.github.io/_posts/2018-01-10-bringing_it_all_together.markdown

 ::find_by_id, ::find_by_name, and ::new_from_db all access information from the database and use that information to instantiate an object. ::find_or_create_by has the same behavior, but also saves the object to the database by calling the ::create method. ::create is the only method that acts directly upon both the database and the object.

 I created the diagram to help me keep straight exactly what each method should be able to do.
-The methods to be implemented were familiar but different -- a recipe for confusion and disorientation.
+The methods to be implemented were familiar but different -- a recipe for confusion.
 Some examples:
 * It isn't immediately obvious from the names of the #save, ::create, and #update methods whether it's an object or a row in the database that's being saved/created/updated.
-* The find methods find instances that already exist in the database, but they also instantiate an object, which is new.
+* The find methods find instances that already exist in the database, but they also instantiate an object, which is unfamiliar behavior.
 * In earlier sections of the curriculum, the purpose of save methods was to add objects to an array.
 However, the addition of databases to the picture makes the @@all array irrelevant.
 But databases can't actually take the place of the @@all array because the objects themselves can't be saved into a database -- only their attribute values can.
 As a result, the find methods are as much about creating an object as finding one.

 Just when you think you've got it, everything changes.